MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 - How does it impact me?
 - What are the benefits?
 - How disruptive is this change going to be?
-- What are the differences between Egnyte and Office 365, and how do I reconcile them?
+- What are the differences between Egnyte and Microsoft 365, and how do I reconcile them?

 **Third parties** — If people outside your organization have access to collaborate on documents, this could potentially be interrupted and require resharing of data.
 We describe best practices for this event in our guide.